Population (biology): Ecology

 In ecology, a population is a group of organisms of the same species which inhabit the same geographical area and are capable of interbreeding.
 The area of a sexual population is the area where interbreeding is possible between any opposite-sex pair within the area and more probable than cross-breeding with individuals from other areas.
 Ecology studies populations of different species rather than populations of a single species.
 Such populations as a whole constitute a community.
 Each community consists of populations of animals and plants that live together, interacting and being dependent on each other.
 So in ecology, a population of a single species is studied in the context of a community.

 In ecology, the population of a certain species in a certain area can be estimated using the Lincoln index to calculate the total population of an area based on the number of individuals observed.

-Census, being defined as a complete count of individuals, is rarely possible to conduct in large populations, but it can be useful in small population that are easy to count, particularly, in applied ecology.
+A census, being defined as a complete count of individuals, is rarely possible to conduct in large populations, but it can be useful in small populations that are easy to count, particularly in applied ecology.